If this is your first trip (or your 50th) you may not realize that the Disney World parks are full of experiences beyond their iconic attractions.

 Plainly put – a Hidden Mickey is that cute little Mickey shape we all know and love “hidden” in things like the print of a carpet or the stones in a wall.
 You can spend hours and hours at Walt Disney World seeking out Hidden Mickeys, or you can make it a casual game that you play while waiting in line or walking between attractions.

 Tips: For people that would like a more organized method of hunting, I highly recommend spending a little money on either one of Steven Barrett’s books or apps.

 Character photographs & autographs

 Tips: Character meals are a great way to meet lots of characters without waiting in lines.
-You can read all about how those work here.

 Have you tried or are you planning to try any of these activities out on your next trip?
 Share in the comments below.